RubenBavaro/RubenBavaro/README.md

 <details>
   <summary><strong>Projects</strong></summary>

   - **[OpenBook](https://github.com/RubenBavaro/OpenBook):** An innovative project built during a Hackathon, where we had just 8 hours to design and polish a website.
-What started as a simple idea to help school evolved into a dynamic, real-world solution.
+Initially conceived as a simple idea to help schools, it evolved into a dynamic, real-world solution.
+Special thanks to [AntonelloDeGiosa](https://github.com/AntonelloDeGiosa) and [GabrielePugliese](https://github.com/GabrielePugliese) for making this project possible.

 </details>
 <br>